Crunch time as high-level US-China trade talks resume | Malay Mail

 “I’m thinking there’ll be an eye-catching announcement as to how much China will buy in the next year or so that will enable Trump to say ‘victory! victory!’“ he told AFP.

-But should the agreement fail to hold — causing Washington to impose more tariffs while accusing Beijing of backsliding — that could pose prove embarrassing for the Americans, he said.
+But should the agreement fail to hold — causing Washington to resume imposing tariffs while accusing Beijing of backsliding — that could pose prove embarrassing for the Americans, he said. — AFP

-“The question is a year from now, as we’re going into the election cycle, how a renewal of testy trade relations with China will play politically and in the markets,” Hufbauer said.

-“I don’t think you want to go into an election with a downer stock market.” — AFP